k21971/EvilHack/doc/evilhack-changelog.md

 - More role-specific bits for Draugr
 - Ensure unique undead monsters are appropriately hostile towards Draugr
 - Tweak feedback between shopkeepers and Draugr
+- Shop prices for Draugr, other price tweaks